bnclabs/gson/README.md

 - **SmartNumber** will use int64, uint64 for representing integer values and use float64 when decimal precision is required.
-Choosing this option, Gson might need more CPU time.
+Choosing this option, Gson might incur a slight performance penalty.

 Can be configured per configuration instance via `SetNumberKind()`.